pibooth/pibooth/docs/config.rst

     # In debug mode, exceptions are not caught, logs are more verbose
     debug = False

+    # Path to a custom pibooth plugin (list of paths accepted)
+    plugins =

     [WINDOW]
     # The (width, height) of the display window or 'fullscreen'
     size = (800, 480)